-What is perhaps less well-known is Kodak’s share of the more sophisticated 35mm film camera market.
-This attempt into an area to a certain extent outside its vocation, a company that has always called itself the role of popularizing photography, has given rise to a line of cameras that are today a joy for those who like analog photography and collect old cameras.
+What is perhaps less known is Kodak’s share of the more sophisticated 35mm film camera market.
+This attempt into an area to a certain extent outside its vocation, a company that has always called itself the role of popularizing photography, produced a line of cameras that are today a joy for those who like analog photography and collect old cameras.
 These are the Kodak Retina.
-An extensive series of models that started as viewfinder cameras in the 1930s, then rangefinder in the 1940s, and in the end, in the 1950s, Retina Reflex, a single lens reflex (SLR), was added to the series. .
+An extensive series of models that started as viewfinder cameras in the 1930s, then rangefinder in the 1940s, and in the end, in the 1950s, Retina Reflex, a single lens reflex (SLR), was added to the series.
 All of them built solidly and with very good and sometimes even surprising optics.

 Above we see a robust reusable cartridge from Zeiss Ikon, with its elegant metallic box.
 Next to it, a disposable (recent) cartridge, in the format launched by Kodak in 1934, which would become an industry standard.